 Our rights to make changes

 We may change the services we offer: (i) to reflect changes in relevant laws and regulatory requirements; and (ii) to implement minor technical adjustments and improvements, for example to address a security threat.
 These changes will not affect your ability to make use of the services we provide.
 However, if any such change results in a delay in the provision of our services to you, we will contact you to tell you about the delay.
-If the delay continues for a period of more than seven days, you may contact us to end this contract and we will refund any sums you have already paid for the relevant services.
+If the delay continues for a period of more than twenty days, you may contact us to end this contract and we will refund any sums you have already paid for the relevant services.

 Providing the services